 According to Medscape’s “2019 National Physicians Burnout & Depression Report,” more than 40 percent of physicians are burned out though doctors in some specialties are suffering more than others.

 “To help providers overcome their barriers to providing care, Project Access Northwest handles an incredible amount of administrative details so our providers’ valuable time is focused on delivering life-changing care,” explains Gary.
-“Patients are pre-screened and matched to appropriate care and our patients show up for appointments on time, with all needed labs, tests and imaging.”
+“Patients are pre-screened and matched to appropriate care and our patients show up for appointments on time, with all needed labs, tests and diagnostic imaging.”

 As just one measure of our effectiveness, Project Access Northwest has an impressive no-show rate of less than 6% compared to as high as 40% no-show rates for this population.